ELS-RD/kernl/docs/tutorial/support-new-model.md

 ```

-And use it in the torchdynamo backend.
+And use it in the TorchDynamo backend.

 ``` { .py hl_lines="4"}
 def dynamo_backend_ofi(gm: torch.fx.GraphModule, assume_causal=False):